About the Flu

 Flu Season: Be Ready, But Don’t Panic

-You may be concerned about your child’s health when flu is spreading.
+You may be concerned about your child’s health when flu and COVID-19 are spreading.
 Be prepared and protect your family, but don’t panic and rush to the emergency department at the first sign of fever.

-Are the symptoms of the flu and a cold similar?
+Are the symptoms of the flu, COVID-19 and a cold similar?

-Flu symptoms include fever, cough, sore throat, body aches, headache, chills and fatigue.
+Flu and COVID-19 symptoms include fever, cough, shortness of breath, sore throat, body aches, headache, chills and fatigue.
 Some people also have diarrhea and vomiting.
-One difference between a cold and the flu is that a cold is centered on the nose.
-With the flu, you feel like your whole body is sick.
+Learn more about the similarities and differences between flu and COVID-19.

 What is a fever?